Jason10897/Barcode-Detection/README.md

 <br>Code for detecting and decoding barcodes in images.

 2. Barcode Scanner for Videos.ipynb
 <br>Code for detecting and decoding barcodes in videos.
 Also has a commented line of code to save a video as a set of frames.
 There are two methods for processing a video.
 My code uses FileVideoStream.
 The other one is VideoStream.
 FileVideoStream processes the video slower, but generally has a better performance than VideoStream, which processes the video faster with a slightly lower performance.
 It is advised to use FileVideoStream for videos having a shorter duration or in cases where accuracy is very important.
-For longer videos or experimentation, use VideoStream instead
+For longer videos or experimentation, use VideoStream instead.

 3. Frames to Video.ipynb
 <br>Code for assembling a set of frames into a video.